New England preps for 1st hurricane in 30 years with Henri

 Thursday marked exactly 30 years since Hurricane Bob came ashore in Rhode Island as a Category 2 storm, killing at least 17 people and leaving behind more than $1.5 billion worth of damage.
 Bob, which left streets in coastal towns littered with boats blown free of their moorings, left hundreds of thousands without power and water for days.

+Large swaths of the Eastern seaboard were mopping up on Friday from the effects of Henri's predecessor, Tropical Depression Fred.
+In North Carolina, Haywood County Sheriff Greg Christopher said seven individuals remained unaccounted for, down from around 20 people reported missing on Thursday.

+Christopher also confirmed the identities of the two people who died during Fred, which include a 68-year-old and an 86-year-old resident living in the Cruso area.
+“Our thoughts and prayers are extended to both these families, and we will support both these families in this tragic loss,” he said.

 The National Weather Service warned of the potential for damaging winds and widespread coastal flooding from Henri.
-Authorities urged people to secure their boats, fuel up their vehicles and stock up on canned goods in case the storm makes a direct hit.
+Authorities urged people to secure their boats, fuel up their vehicles and stock up on canned goods.

 The system was centered in the Atlantic Ocean about 345 miles (560 kilometers) south-southeast of Cape Hatteras, North Carolina, and about 745 miles (1,200 kilometers) south of Montauk Point, New York.
 It had maximum sustained winds of 65 mph (100 kph).